sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 major                     : Number of alarms of severity 'major' {uint64}
 minor                     : Number of alarms of severity 'minor' {uint64}
 warning                   : Number of alarms of severity 'warning' {uint64}
+informational             : Number of alarms of severity 'informational' {uint64}

 127.0.0.1:6379[6]> hgetall "ALARM_STATS|state"
  1) "alarms"